 35,625,955 Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures N/A Student Contact Tracing Health Aides District-Wide: Additional support for student contact tracing and county reporting.
 Establishment of District Level Coronavirus Action Team(s) in order to ensure detailed contact tracing is in place, housed at the Health & Wellness Department.
-Estimated 2 FTE Health Aide support.
+Estimated 5 FTE Health Aide support.
 332,591 N/A HVAC Units and/or other student-centered facilities improvements Replace various portions of ventilation systems for 20 most needy sites, 4 middle schools and 16 elementary schools, as identified in HVAC consultant reports.
+Nutrition Center freezer replacement project for additional wear and tear caused by the increased workload due to the pandemic.
 The District will follow the CDE pre-approval for capital expenditures process.
-34,061,193 2020-2021 Learning Continuity and Attendance Plan pg.
+34,561,193 2020-2021 Learning Continuity and Attendance Plan pg.
 11/IPI #2 Purchase Personal Protective Equipment (PPE) District-Wide: Purchase applicable PPE following Public Health Guidance.
 PPE will be distributed to all locations where there are students and staff, such as, school sites, District satellite offices and District Office.
 This is an expansion of the LCP.
 100,000 N/A Additional Nurses and Behavior Health COVID support and related equipment Contact tracing, COVID response support, and related equipment to ensure connectivity for critical mental health support for students.
 In the creation of COVID Action Teams at the Health & Wellness Department, District support for Contact Tracing and guidance on COVID protocols will be employed.
-632,171 N/A Shade Structures and/or other student-centered facilities improvements Replace/Install new shade structures for various school sites based on need.
-The District will follow the CDE pre-approval for capital expenditures process.
-500,000
+632,171